codelitdev/courselit/docs/widgets.md

 To learn how to design themes for CourseLit, see this [link](https://codelit.gitbook.io/courselit/administration-1/layout-and-themes#themes).

+## Shared Widgets

+Shared widgets are those whose settings are stored on the domain level, instead of page level.
+Hence, a user is not required to configure a shared widget individually for every single page it is used on.

+Any page can use a shared widget but the widget's settings are going to be saved and retrieved from the domain.

+⚠️ A shared widget's settings are immediately published and are reflected on all pages.
+There is no draft mode for shared widgets.

 ## Something's Not Clear?

 Come chat with us in our [official Discord channel](https://discord.com/invite/GR4bQsN).